Skip to Content Facebook Feature Image

 Russian defenses shot down 81 drones headed for Moscow overnight, state agency Tass reported, citing Sobyanin, marking one of the largest attacks on the city since Russia launched a full-scale invasion of Ukraine on Feb.
 24, 2022.

-Russian air defenses destroyed 556 drones over Russia overnight, the country’s defense ministry said Sunday morning.
+Russian air defenses overnight destroyed 556 drones over Russia, the occupied Crimean Peninsula and the Azov and Black Seas, the Russian Defense Ministry said Sunday morning.
 Shortly after midday local time, it reported that more than 1,000 drones had been shot down or jammed in the previous 24 hours.

 Zelenskyy said that the drones had flown more than 500 kilometers (310 miles) from Ukrainian territory, and that Ukraine was “overcoming” Russian air defense systems concentrated in and around the capital.